The Best Scuba Diving BCD: Recreation, Travel, Tec…It’s On Our List

 “Best Lightweight Travel BCD”

 Oceanic has really delivered a quality dive bc in the Biolite.
-Only slightly more expensive that the Cressi Travelight, the Biolite is my pick for the best lightweight travel BCD that utilizes a wing style rear inflation.
-It provides extremely great lift at up to 38 lbs in such a compact and lightweight package.
+Only slightly more expensive than the Cressi Travelight, the Biolite is my pick for the best lightweight travel BCD that utilizes a wing style rear inflation.
+It provides an extremely great lift at up to 38 lbs in such a compact and lightweight package.

 The simple and clean design provides a comfortable buoyancy compensator that can be easily folded down a packed for travel.
-The minimal design that provides high lift makes this a great choice for those that frequent both tropical conditions and cold water conditions in which you are carry lots of gear.
+The minimal design that provides high lift makes this a great choice for those that frequent both tropical conditions and cold water conditions in which you are carrying lots of gear.
 The lack of pockets is the only negative but there are plenty of options for hooking your scuba gear to the BCD harness.

 Check our article that compares the Travelight vs Biolite as the two best travel BCD options.